ISISComputingGroup/EPICS-refl/BlockServer/blockserver_docs/block_server.rst

 ::

 	Command: caput -S %MYPVPREFIX%CS:BLOCKSERVER:SAVE_NEW_CONFIG abcdefabdcdefabcdef1234567890
-	Saves a configuration to xml files without effecting the current configuration.
-This will give an error if trying to save over current configuration but will allow overwrites of other saved configurations.
+	Saves a configuration to XML without affecting the current active configuration.
+	This will give an error if trying to overwrite the current active configuration but will allow overwriting of other saved configurations.
 	Requires compressed and hexed JSON dictionary.

 	Example JSON (dehexed and decompressed):